corgijan/modernerer-cv/README.md

 # modernerer-cv

-fork of moderner-cv with improvements ontop, I and maybe only I needed
+fork of moderner-cv with improvements ontop, I and maybe only I needed.

+IF YOU USE THIS TEMPLATE; DROP A fontawesome.otf in the root folder.
+THX

 [![License][license-badge]][license]
 [![CI][ci-badge]][ci]